vladimiryardan/Taffy-Wiki/So you want to: use an external bean factory like coldspring to completely manage resources.md

 * That you have a working knowledge of Taffy Resource development (see: [Getting Started][2]);
 * And that you just want to learn how to mash the two together into something beautiful and terse.

 For the sake of simplicity, I'll simply refer to all Dependency Injection frameworks as ColdSpring in this document, but as long as they meet our [minimum bean factory requirements][1] you should be able to substitute in whatever factory you like.
-(Note: Only tested with ColdSpring.
-If there's a bug when using your favorite bean factory, [let us know!](https://github.com/atuttle/taffy/issues))
+(If there's a bug when using your favorite bean factory, [let us know!](https://github.com/atuttle/taffy/issues))

 ## Simple Example